fossfreedom/coverart-browser/README.md

 To make it work on Ubuntu 20.04, you need to add the stretch repository (as the necessary packages stopped at stretch) with trusted actived.
 Don't worry, this tip has already been tested and it doesn't break the system.

 <pre>
-echo "deb [trusted=yes] http://ftp.de.debian.org/debian stretch main" | sudo tee -a /etc/apt/sources.list
-sudo apt update
-sudo apt-get install git gettext python3-mako gir1.2-notify-0.7 python3-lxml python3-gi-cairo python3-cairo gstreamer1.0-plugins-ugly gstreamer1.0-plugins-good gstreamer1.0-plugins-bad rhythmbox-plugins gir1.2-webkit-3.0
+echo "deb http://de.archive.ubuntu.com/ubuntu/ bionic main universe" | sudo tee -a /etc/apt/sources.list sudo apt update sudo apt-get install git gettext python3-mako gir1.2-notify-0.7 python3-lxml python3-gi-cairo python3-cairo gstreamer1.0-plugins-ugly gstreamer1.0-plugins-good gstreamer1.0-plugins-bad rhythmbox-plugins gir1.2-webkit-3.0
 </pre>